 Tuition Protection Plan: Please consider purchasing the Wilderness Adventures’ Tuition Protection Plan to safeguard your investment.

 Our program adventures and expeditions are community-focused with structured environments, and we have high expectations of our students’ behavior.
 Every WA student is expected to be positive, motivated, and physically fit, with strong leadership and group skills.
 All students are expected to participate willingly in all program activities and take on trip responsibilities with a positive attitude.
 We pride ourselves on the quality of our program itineraries, subcontractors, and leaders.
 In order to create successful programs, students must recognize their personal responsibility to this success.
-It is up to each individual student to maximize the quality of their adventure by respecting and following the rules laid out in our Trip Expectations & Rules and Responsible Together: Wilderness Adventures in COVID 19
+It is up to each individual student to maximize the quality of their adventure by respecting and following the rules, requirements and expectations laid out in our Trip Expectations & Rules and Responsible Together: Wilderness Adventures in COVID 19.

 Our programs are typically well within the ability range of the majority of average young adults who have the desire to participate.
 We develop rules and guidelines to encourage a positive group experience.
 Note that while a WA program is structured and supervised, students do have some free and independent time, and will not be constantly supervised.
 Group members must be able to assume responsibility for their actions and decisions.